tawmae/tawmae.github.io/spotify.md

 - `!sr [Song]`

    Adds a song to the queue.
-Can be the song name, the direct Spotify link and even a YouTube link.
+Can be the song name, the direct Spotify link and even a YouTube link (for YouTube links, the video title will be used as the query).
 Spotify links are the only method to get the 100%ly correct request in.

 - `!song`